 Our linguistics faculty offers a wide coverage of subfields.
 Our internal colloquia series is open to students and provides an opportunity for faculty to share their research.
 As a result, students benefit from a dynamic atmosphere of dialogue and collaboration.

 Our department offers a BA and a minor in linguistics through a multifaceted undergraduate program.
-We also offer a MA in linguistics, a MA in language documentation and description, MS in computational linguistics, and an interdepartmental PhD program.
+We also offer a MA in linguistics, MA in language documentation and description, MS in computational linguistics, and an PhD program.

 Students are encouraged to participate in an exciting range of research projects, starting as undergraduates.